IBM/motion/README.md

 |---|---|---|

-## JavascriptcComponents of this package
+## JavaScript  Components of this package

 ### getDuration() method